boltdesignsystem/bolt/packages/components/lists/bolt-list/TESTING.md

 1. Given I am viewing the [inset variations page](https://boltdesignsystem.com/pattern-lab/patterns/02-components-list-30-list-inset-variations/02-components-list-30-list-inset-variations.html).
 2. Inset spacing should show the spacing surrounding the item in all 4 directions (top, right, bottom, left).
-3. Xsmall to xlarge spacing should show the perspective spacing surrounding each item.
+3. Xsmall to xlarge spacing should show the respective spacing surrounding each item.
 Reference the spacing sizes on the [Spacing page](https://boltdesignsystem.com/pattern-lab/?p=viewall-visual-styles-spacing).

 ## Scenario: align variations